 HOW YOU CAN TAKE ACTION

-- Get to know your neighbors.
+- Get to know your neighbors and be a lifeline.
 Having an idea of who in your neighborhood might need support – elderly, disabled, food insecure, or otherwise – can create critical lifelines during times of crisis and ensure everyone is cared for.

 - Pair solar with home energy storage.
 Solar-paired energy storage is a powerful tool to keep your home or business running when the grid goes down instead of relying on fossil-fuel-powered generators.

 - Support and engage in local planning efforts.
 Local land use and infrastructure planning discussions will define our future.
 As our cities and counties update their general plans, safety elements and hazard mitigation plans, it’s important they include strong adaptation strategies to ensure community resilience.
 Look for opportunities to engage in public workshops and hearings on sea level rise, climate action plans, general plan updates and more at both the city and county level.

 - Speak out against structural racism and inequities.
 Listening and learning from people who have been marginalized or left out of the climate conversation is critical to becoming their ally and advocate.
 Participating in marches, rallies and events highlighting these conditions will help deepen your commitment to social and racial justice.